-Ethan and Ella search for lions on a safari in Kenya in the fifth book of Greetings from Somewhere, an exciting series about mystery, travel, and adventure.
+After arriving in Venice, Ethan and Ella embark on a high-speed gondola chase in the second book of this chapter book series about mystery, travel, and adventure.

 With easy-to-read language and illustrations on almost every page, the Greetings from Somewhere chapter books are perfect for beginning readers.

 The Mystery of the Mosaic CHAPTER 1 The Floating City Ella Briar and her twin brother, Ethan, had never been to Venice, Italy, before.
 They’d never been to a floating city, either!

 Venice was made up of a bunch of tiny islands connected by canals and bridges.
 The canals were like streets, except filled with water.
 So some people were using boats to get around, and others were walking over the bridges from one little street to another!

 The Briar family had traveled by water taxi from the airport.
 The sleek motorboat pulled up to a cream-colored building with lots of balconies.

 “Here’s our hotel!” the twins’ mother, Josephine Briar, said brightly.

 Their dad, Andrew, pushed his glasses up on his nose and pointed to his guidebook.
 “It says here that the Pensione Mistero is one of the oldest hotels in Venice.”